calvin-gao/ZotBoba/README.md

 ## Authentication:

-User login with username and password
+* User login with username and password

 ## Authorization:

-One cannot manage posts and view user profile without being authenticated
+* One cannot manage posts and view user profile without being authenticated

-One cannot edit or delete posts and comments created by other users
+* One cannot edit or delete posts and comments created by other users

-Manage user account with basic functionalities:
+* Manage user account with basic functionalities:

-Flash messages responding to users' interaction with the app
+* Flash messages responding to users' interaction with the app

-Responsive web design
+* Responsive web design

-Manage Drink posts with basic functionalities:
+* Manage Drink posts with basic functionalities:

-Create, edit and delete posts and comments
+* Create, edit and delete posts and comments

-Upload campground photos
+* Upload Drink photos